Astyk/android-skeleton/README.md

 It uses the RandomUser endpoint to get a set of random people and displays their emails in a RecylcerView which can be clicked to open a detail view.

-I expect I'll copy and build on it but it's primarily for personal development.
+The People2 screen uses some generic base classes and currently omits the detail screen and therefore the multi-pane list-detail view.

+This is primarily for personal development.
+I'm likely to copy elements for further projects.